jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

 To convert to *YAML*, on *Linux*, you can use [Yq](https://github.com/mikefarah/yq).

-Open a new tab on your terminal emulator:
+Open a new tab on your terminal:
 ```bash
 # Install (Fedora)
 dnf install yq